People & Leadership

 Question: How are you helping others?
 What can you do to support your community?

-As we celebrate Women in Small Business Month, we’ll be highlighting on social media the interesting contributions made by female business owners around North America.
+As we celebrate women for during Women’s History Month and International Women’s Day (March 8), we’ll be highlighting on social media the interesting contributions made by female business owners around North America.